Abuzarsheik/Blockchain-Ecommerce/DEPLOY.md

 ## Troubleshooting

+**Build fails with ESLint warnings?**
+- The build script is configured with `CI=false` to prevent warnings from failing the build
+- This is normal for development projects with minor ESLint warnings

 **Build fails?**
 - Check that `frontend/package.json` exists
 - Ensure Node.js version is 18+
 - Verify all dependencies are installed
+- Make sure `cross-env` is installed as a dev dependency

 **404 on routes?**
 - Netlify: `netlify.toml` handles redirects